ISicily/dts-rebuild-action/README.md

 `http://sicily.classics.ox.ac.uk/inscription/ISic0000001.xml`

-and so the `permanentBaseInscriptionDownloadURL` is:
+and so in that case the `permanentBaseInscriptionDownloadURL` is:

 `http://sicily.classics.ox.ac.uk/inscription/`

 As you can see, the id for the inscription, and the `.xml` file extension are both tacked onto the end of the `permanentBaseInscriptionDownloadURL`.

-The `frequency` should be set to the number of milliseconds between runs of the action (as set in the cron section).
-This is used to check for any commits since the last run.
-If there've been no commits, we don't run the job.

 The workflow in the above config will run the action once a day at 2:42am UTC time.
 The 'cron' entry dictates when the action runs.

 You can read more about scheduled github actions [here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) including how to set the schedule, or how to trigger the action for other events like a commit or PR.

 To change what goes into the collection.json file, look at the collection-template.json and inscription-template.json files as well as the dtsUtils.js code which populates those templates using data from the TEI files gotten from the inscription folder.